 The aim of this project is to empower people with disabilities in India to be able to claim their rights in terms of employment, education, health care and community participation.

 This project started in January 2014, building on lessons learned in the Disability Rights Project (previously supported by The Leprosy Mission Australia).
+Some of the projects achievements in the last year include:

 The project works at a village level to establish groups of people with disabilities and then assists these groups in advocating for their rights.